crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 ## LAN / private networks whitelist

 Since crowdsec 1.6.3, private IP networks are whitelisted by default as well.
 This means for example an IP from a LAN or WAN which is on 192.168.x.y won't get blocked by a local decision
-(cummunity blocklists don't contain private IPs).
+(community blocklists don't contain private IPs).

 If you want to revert to the previous behavior, to block private IPs as well, you can remove the related parser.